 The couples were the winners of a contest for a chance to be married in the building, marking its centennial anniversary this year.
 To commemorate 100 years, 100 people celebrated their love beneath the iconic clock tower.

-Abby Sagher had entered the contest without their partner, Arielle Zimmerman, knowing.
+Abby Sagher had entered the contest without their partner, Arielle, knowing.
 They tied the knot after being engaged throughout the pandemic, delaying their wedding multiple times.

 "We met in Chicago, we fell in love in Chicago, we've spent a lot of our lives downtown," Sagher said.

-"It's definitely an iconic Chicago landmark that we are excited to be married under," Zimmerman said.
+"It's definitely an iconic Chicago landmark that we are excited to be married under," Arielle said.

 Four Cook County judges volunteered to officiate the 20-minute ceremonies.
 They each married at least 12 couples.
 Robert Prohaska was a volunteer coordinator for the event.